Home / Ways to Give / The Openlands Annual Luncheon

 In his 1998 Pulitzer Prize-winning series on the Chicago lakefront, Kamin courageously contrasted its often-dismal state with its sterling reputation, envisioning a revitalized public space that would serve all citizens equally, adapt to shifting demographics, and promote a more vital democracy.
 Kamin has earned nearly 50 awards and honorary doctorates and has authored five books, including the recent Who Is the City For?, a critical look at how the built environment can unite or divide communities.
 His work embodies the spirit of the Gerald W. Adelmann Conservation Leadership Award, which honors those whose advocacy and vision help protect nature and ensure its access for all.

-Carol Ross Barney, the distinguished 2023 American Institute of Architects Gold Medal recipient, is a visionary architect, urbanist, mentor, and educator, and has relentlessly advocated that excellent design is a right, not a privilege.
-Through her unwavering dedication to crafting public buildings and spaces that elevate our daily lives, she has produced distinctive structures and places that have become cultural icons.
+Carol Ross Barney, the distinguished 2023 American Institute of Architects Gold Medal recipient, is a visionary architect, urbanist, educator, and mentor who has long championed the belief that excellent design is a right, not a privilege.
+Through her dedication to crafting public buildings and spaces that elevate our daily lives, she has produced distinctive structures and spaces that have become cultural icons.
+Her thoughtful, community-centered approach— including projects like the Chicago Riverwalk and the design of DuSable Park—offers a compelling vision for inclusive, civic-minded design in the 21st century.

 Our deepest gratitude goes to our luncheon co-chairs.